eemensch/ENGN4625-6625/_build/html/_sources/SteadyStateEquivCirc.md

 :width: 400px
 :align: center
 ```
-An ideal DC transfoemr would conversion  DC voltages and currents with 100\% efficiency where the conversion ratio $M(D)$ controllable via the duty cycle.
+An ideal DC transformer would convert  DC voltages and currents with 100\% efficiency where the conversion ratio $M(D)$ controllable via the duty cycle.

 ```{figure} fig/dc_trans_d.svg
 ---